Conferences & Events

 - Open, self-subscription to encourage wide involvement of interested professionals

-- Fully searchable archives of list postings on each group Web page (NOTE: Postings to a Constituent Group listserv are indexed and archived on the EDUCAUSE Web site in a publicly searchable format, in keeping with the association's commitment to open sharing of ideas, issues, and practices involving information technology in higher education.
-This allows quick review of past discussions on the listserv; it also makes postings accessible via Internet search engines.)
+- Fully searchable archives of list postings accessible from each group Web page (NOTE: Postings to a Constituent Group listserv are indexed and archived in a publicly searchable format in keeping with the association's commitment to open sharing of ideas, issues, and practices involving information technology in higher education.
+This allows quick review of past discussions on the listserv.)

 - Related resources list, consisting of a variety of links recommended by the subscribers, leader, or staff posted to each group Web page